-Having a root canal done to remove tooth pain from an infected tooth is the dental procedure of choice to save an affected tooth that otherwise would die and have to be removed.
+Having a root canal procedure done to remove tooth pain from an infected tooth is the dental procedure of choice to save an affected tooth that otherwise would die and have to get extracted.

 If you do indeed need a root canal, the treatment is highly successful and usually lasts a lifetime.
 There are always risks of infections that can occur.
 We encourage regular dental visits and care to limit that possibility.
 Root canal safety and saving the natural tooth is the first priority of root canal specialists.

 Signs and symptoms for possible root canal therapy:

 - An abscess (or pimple) on the gums.

 - Sometimes no symptoms are present.